MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ### A.B.
 Copular constructions

 To express that two things are the same, they are usually simply juxtaposed without an overt copula.
-The subject is usually topicalized and precedes the predicate. (?)
+Like with verbal predicates, the subject often follows but can be fronted with topicalization.

-    ?????       ???
+    ???    ?????
-    father:A1SG shaman
+    shaman father:A1SG
     'My father is a shaman'

     ???  ???    ???